 We want to signal without interrupting

-Here’s my trick that works surprisingly well: At the very moment someone’s finished talking, I breathe in quickly (like you do before you’re about to say something) and make a gesture with my hand.
+Here’s my trick that works surprisingly well: At the very moment someone’s finished talking and I want to join the conversation, I breathe in quickly (like you do before you’re about to say something) and make a gesture with my hand.

 Look at this screenshot from a dinner we recorded for one of our courses.
 When I breathe in, the people around me subconsciously register that I’m about to start talking.
 My hand gesture triggers people’s motion sensing, and everyone’s eyes are drawn towards me.
 The hand motion has the advantage of working even in loud environments.